project-meucci/thimm.github.io/docs/Farmerama/Landed-part-3-colonial-connections.md

 ---
-title: Landed part 3: Colonial connections
+title: Landed Part 3 Colonial Connections
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2021-07-25)